ErinBecker/digital-humanities-phylogenetics/presentations/ten-simple-rules.md

 - Should we mention R Notebooks somewhere as a valid alternative?
 Do they have cross-language capability?
 They claim to be easier to diff. ([Comparison of the two](http://minimaxir.com/2017/06/r-notebooks/))
 - Is it possible to run a python magic in e.g. an R kernel? (for sidestepping limitations in eg. readline)
 - Not all of base r is included in conda install r-essentials? https://support.bioconductor.org/p/99576/
+- One of the rules should cover install.
+I remember having massive problems installing either Jupyter Notebook itself or the R magic or the R kernel (can't remember which)

 http://blog.fperez.org/2012/01/ipython-notebook-historical.html